Melbourne to Brisbane rail link: Final section of Inland Rail given approval in New South Wales

 Final planning approval has been given for the Inland Rail connecting Melbourne and Brisbane so less freight is transported on the Pacific Highway.
 Credit: Inland Rail

-A final section of the over-budget Inland Rail link from Melbourne to Brisbane has been given final planning approval in NSW and is expected to become operational in 2027.
+A final section of the much-heralded Inland Rail link from Melbourne to Brisbane has been approved — but no one knows when the project will get built.

-The cost-plagued 1700km project, funded by the Federal Government, is designed to reduce the number of semitrailers on the Pacific Highway in a bid to improve road safety, and take freight trains off Sydney’s suburban rail network.
+The cost-plagued 1600km rail line, funded by the Federal Government, is designed to reduce the number of semitrailers on the Pacific Highway to improve road safety and take freight trains off Sydney’s suburban rail network.

 The New South Wales Government on Friday said it had approved a 184km section between Narrabri, Moree and North Star, near the Queensland border.